haitham2009/haitham2009.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Electrical and Computer Engineering, University of Massachusetts Amherst, 2026
-* M.S. in Communication Engineering, Helwan University, 2016
+* M.S. in Communication Engineering, Helwan University
-* B.S. in Electronics, Communication and Computer Engineering, Helwan University, 2011
+* B.S. in Electronics, Communication, and Computer Engineering, Helwan University

 Publications
 ======